AnaBondiguel/babyessentials/README.md

 •	An listing belongs to none or one category
 •	A category has none or many listings

+The relationship between Facebook and users
+•	An Facebook account has one user
+•	A user has none or one Facebook account

+The relationship between payments and orders
+•	A payment has one order
+•	A order has one payment

 Users model
 has_many :listings
 has_many :sold_orders, foreign_key: “seller_id”, class_name: “Order”
 has_many :bought_orders, foreign_key: “buyer_id”, class_name: “Order”
+devise :omniauthable, omniauth_providers: %i (facebook)

 Orders model
 belongs_to :listing